Staphylococcus aureus: Food poisoning

 Staphylococcus aureus is also responsible for food poisoning and achieves this by generating toxins in the food, which is then ingested.
 Its incubation period lasts 30 minutes to eight hours, with the illness itself lasting from 30 minutes to 3 days.
 Preventive measures one can take to help prevent the spread of the disease include washing hands thoroughly with soap and water before preparing food.
 The Centers for Disease Control and Prevention recommends staying away from any food if ill, and wearing gloves if any open wounds occur on hands or wrists while preparing food.
 If storing food for longer than 2 hours, it is recommended to keep the food below 4.4 or above 60 °C (below 40 or above 140 °F).

 Bone and joint infections

 Staphylococcus aureus is a common cause of major bone and joint infections, including osteomyelitis, septic arthritis, and infections following joint replacement surgeries.

+ENT infections

+While usually asymptomatic within the nasopharynx, S. aureus can become active and cause chronic inflammation in the ear, nose, and throat area.
+S. aureus was found by Horiguti (1975) to be the most common pathogen in human nasopharyngeal samples, which also showed signs of inflammation.
+It is the most common cause of recurrent tonsillitis, which usually requires removal of the adenoid.
+To defend its residency, it uses biofilms and intracellular persistence.
+Biofilms are commonly found in adenoid mucosal samples from patients with chronic ear infections, often S. aureus.